ryanrclewis/saintstombs/content/saints/regions/asia.md

   - Since there is no grave for the above Servant of God, you can pray for his intercession here.

+Beijing

+- 救世主堂/北堂/Church of the Savior/Xishiku Church/Beitang Cathedral (3 Xishiku Ave, 西安门 Xicheng District)

+  - Shrine of Our Lady of Deliverance, Empress of China (destroyed during the Cultural Revolution)

 Beiwangtou, Shenzhou City, Hebei Province

 - ???